getodk/docs/odk2-src/build-scripts.rst

 :file:`variables.gradle`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 This file contains all the versions and variables strings shared among the projects.
-Most notably this includes the release code version, the compile targets, the :program:`Java` version, and the composed project build and flavor names.
+Most notably this includes the release code version, the compile targets, the :program:`Java` version, and the composed project build and variant names.

 .. _build-scripts-external-runnables: